rh-mobb/documentation/content/rhoai/aro-rag/index.md

 ![Azure-OpenAI](images/azure-openai.png)
 <br />

-On **Create Azure OpenAI** page, please select the same resource group where your ARO cluster resides, the same region as the resource group, name your instance, and select the pricing tier suits your need.
+On the **Create Azure OpenAI** page, please select the same resource group where your ARO cluster resides, the same region as the resource group, name your instance, and select the pricing tier suits your need.
 In my case, I named it `openai-rag-aro-v0` and I chose `Standard S0` for the pricing tier.
 On the next page, I leave the network selection to default which allows internet access to the resource.
 Click the **Submit** button once you reviewed the configuration.
 Once your deployment is complete, click **Go to resource** button, and on the next page, click **Explore Azure AI Studio** button (or you can also click the **Go to Azure AI Studio** links tab on the upper left).

 ![Azure-OpenAI-Studio](images/azure-openai-studio.png)
 <br />